jmogl/VerletBallPhysicsDemo/README.md

 Goal is to learn Javascript!
 Next major version will use Three.js 3D library.
 	This app is a work in progress and not intended to be a robust application for every web browser.
-	Tested on iPhone & iPad (Chrome and Safari), and Android Nexus 6P. iOS does not allow Portrait lock to be set from Javascript or full screen mode, so future version will prompt user to lock portrait mode.
+	Tested on iPhone & iPad (Chrome and Safari), and Android Nexus 6P.

 	Jeff Miller - Last Update 8/29/17
 	Released under MIT License